Research

 Working Papers

-- Pave the Way to Diversion: Increased Saliency of Foreign Policy at the Times of Economic Hardships. (with Efe Tokdemir).
+- Pave the Way to Diversion: Increased Saliency of Foreign Policy at Times of Economic Hardships. (with Efe Tokdemir).
+Under Review.

 -